 Teacher education resource should include tips on how to manage student use of mobile phones in the classroom.
 More and more educators are incorporating the use of mobile phones into classroom learning strategies.
+Teachers can use teacher resources websites to look for

 It’s sometimes hard for teachers to adapt to students who grew up using mobile phone technology most of whom grew up in an era with no mobile phones or Internet access.
 One teacher education resource that can help these teachers cope with modern classroom technology is to provide suggestions on effectively managing student use of mobile phones in school.
+This is a good way for a teacher to share resources about how to deal with the rise of mobile phones in school with other teachers.

 Teachers should establish a classroom policy regarding mobile phone usage during instructional time at the beginning of the school year.
 Take time to discuss your expectations about this with your students.
 Include a clear list of times that it is and isn’t appropriate for them to use their mobile phones.
 It’s also important to agree on and clearly lay out the consequences of breaking the rules.

 One way is to write up a contract or agreement laying out the rules and expectations regarding when it’s appropriate and when it’s not appropriate for your students to use their mobile phones in class.
 Have them read it over and sign it.
 Send a copy home to each parent.
 Don’t forget to leave a copy for your substitute teacher to be aware of the classroom policies you have established with your students regarding the use of mobile phones.
 This way students know what to expect and there are no surprises when they are caught using their mobile phones.
+Teachers could share this awesome tool with other teachers.

 Another teacher education resource is to build a digital citizenship curriculum that teaches digital citizenship and mobile phone use.
 This way you can understand how much your students know and understand about online privacy, etiquette, safety, empathy, identity and security.
 Here are some questions you can ask your students about the mobile phone interaction.

-Another teacher education resource solution that will help teachers manage their student’s inappropriate use of mobile phones is to set up a visible location in the front of the classroom.
+One teacher education resource solution that will help teachers manage their student’s inappropriate use of mobile phones is to set up a visible location in the front of the classroom.
 If students think that their mobile phone is going to be a distraction in class, they can drop off their mobile phone at the mobile phone charging station in front of the classroom.
 Teachers can tell their students to plug their mobile phones into the power strip with USB ports, turn the ringer off and don’t think about using the mobile phone for the rest of the day.
 After the class is over, the mobile phone will be charged up and ready for the next use.
 Most of the students will probably follow this classroom management technique.
 The few that refuse to cooperate, will be disciplined separately.

 Benefits of the cell phone charging station include…